Moscow Chamber Orchestra

 Aylen Pritchin © Anna Chobotova

-He performs under the baton of prestigious conductors such as Teodor Currentzis, Maxim Emelyanychev, Cornelius Meister, Mikhail Gerts, Valentin Uryupin, Yuri Simonov, Dorian Wilson, Shlomo Mintz, Fabio Mastrangelo and Roberto Benzi.
+He performs under the baton of prestigious conductors such as Teodor Currentzis, Maxim Emelyanychev, Cornelius Meister, Mikhail Gerts, Valentin Uryupin, Yuri Simonov, Dorian Wilson, Shlomo Mintz and Roberto Benzi.

-In the season 2018-2019 Aylen Pritchin tours with Teodor Currentzis and the MusicAeterna orchestra to perform Tchaikovsky’s Violin concerto in Russia and Japan and comes back as a guest soloist with the Svetlanov Symphony Orchestra performing Korngold’s Violin concerto in Moscow.
+The season 2018-2019 saw Aylen touring with Teodor Currentzis and the MusicAeterna Orchestra with the Tchaikovsky’s violin concerto, in Russia and Japan, as well as being a guest soloist of the Svetlanov Symphony Orchestra performing the Korngold’s violin concerto in Moscow.
+The concert was broadcasted live on internet.

-He makes his debut with the Transilvania Philharmonic Orchestra in Cluj (Romania) and Cannes Symphony Orchestra in France under the baton of maestro Roberto Forés-Veses.
-In April 2019 Aylen Pritchin makes his recital debut in Vancouver (Canada) together with his duo partner pianist Lukas Geniusas.
+He made his debut with the Transilvania Philharmonic Orchestra in Cluj (Romania) and with the Cannes Orchestra in France under the baton of maestro Roberto Forés-Veses.
+In April 2019 Aylen Pritchin made his recital debut in Vancouver and Toronto (Canada) together with his duo partner pianist Lukas Geniusas.

-In December 2017 the Russian label Melodiya has published Aylen Pritchin’s third disc with Prokofiev´s works for violin and piano recorded together with Yury Favorin.
+In December 2017 the Russian label Melodiya published Aylen Pritchin’s third disc with Prokofiev´s works for violin and piano with Yury Favorin.
 Other two CDs include Russian music for violin (Tchaikovsky, Stravinsky, Desyatnikov) and works for piano trio with Lukas Geniušas and Alexander Buzlov.

-In August 2019, his new CD will be released under the label Ad Vitam Records, including solo violin pieces among the most important and significant of the XXth century.
-The piece Tema con 8 variazioni per violino solo by composer Jean Françaix will be recorded for the very first time.
+In August 2019, the label Ad Vitam Records released his latest cd dedicated to solo violin music with some of the most important and significant of the XXth century, including the first edition ever of Tema con 8 variazioni by the composer Jean Françaix.

-SEASON 2018/2019 - THIS BIOGRAPHY IS AVAILABLE BY COURTSEY OF VÉRONIQUE JOURDAIN ARTISTS MANAGEMENT.
+SEASON 2019/2020 - THIS BIOGRAPHY IS AVAILABLE BY COURTESY OF VÉRONIQUE JOURDAIN ARTISTS MANAGEMENT

 Moscow Chamber Orchestra © Moscow Philharmonic Society